top of page

 Influenced by ancient futurism and magical realism, Mia’s work operates between timelines—evoking ancestral knowledge while imagining speculative, liberatory futures.
 Her projects often blend the material with the mythic, transforming trauma into ritual, isolation into communion, and fear into myth.

 Mia has co-created projects across Mexico, Chile, Palestine, Cuba, Senegal, and beyond, working with land-back movements, laborers, asylum seekers, and others confronting intersecting forms of oppression.
 These collaborations result in public artworks that engage with shared struggles around mobility, autonomy, and collective memory.
+Informed by her lived experience with paraplegia, Mia approaches disability not as limitation but as a portal—positioning the body as both witness and agent of resistance.

 Influenced by socially engaged art and grassroots movements such as the Zapatistas, her work proposes aesthetic strategies for survival and solidarity in an era of ecological crisis and state-sanctioned violence.
 She sees art as a vital space for consciousness-raising, mutual aid, and imagining new political futures.